 Lease liabilities are recognized at the contract commencement date based on the present value of remaining lease payments over the lease term.
 To calculate the lease liabilities we use our incremental borrowing rate.
 We determine our incremental borrowing rate at the commencement date using our unsecured borrowing rate, adjusted for collateralization and lease term.
 For leases denominated in a currency other than the U.S. dollar, the collateralized borrowing rate in the foreign currency is determined using the U.S. dollar and foreign currency swap spread.
-Long-term operating lease liabilities are presented as Operating lease liabilities are included in Other current liabilities in the Consolidated Balance Sheet.
-Long-term finance lease liabilities are presented as Long-term debt and current finance lease liabilities are included in Other current liabilities in the Consolidated Balance Sheet.
+Long-term operating lease liabilities are presented as Operating lease liabilities and current operating lease liabilities are included in Other current liabilities in the Consolidated Balance Sheet.
+Long-term finance lease liabilities are included in Other current liabilities in the Consolidated Balance Sheet.